Architecture Documentation¶

 Single Sources Directory Pattern

-All source code resides in a unified sources/
+All source code resides in a unified sources/ directory, separate from other project artifacts:

 Clear separation: Source code is distinctly separated from documentation, tests, and configuration files